bitsol/minimal-mistakes/_posts/2018-01-16-raspberry-pickings.markdown

 - A keyboard and mouse.
 - An SD card.
 - Another computer to [flash the SD card](https://learn.adafruit.com/setting-up-a-raspberry-pi-with-noobs/overview) with your chosen operating system or the New Out Of the Box Software (NOOBS) installer, if it isn't pre-flashed already.
-- A 5v mobile micro-USB power supply.
+- A 5V mobile micro-USB power supply (think: high-quality Android charger).

 For the Zero you'll also need...
 - A mini-HDMI to HDMI adapter.